smit1988/TabletopGame/README.md

 TODO:
 Lock game board in place.
 Something with layers for the user.
 User set game board layer & deck layer.
-Option to make multiple unique decks
-User set where a deck deals to
+Option to make multiple unique decks (look into containers) User set where a deck deals to
 User set whether a card is dealt up or down
 User set what tapping a card does (flip, rotate 90 degrees each time, swap between 90 degrees and 0 degrees only)